Your cookie preferences

 Register an Ofcom complaint

-Ofcom is the UK’s telecoms regulator and recently appointed broadband watchdog, so it's always introducing new policies to make broadband services fairer and safer for customers.
+Ofcom is the UK’s telecoms regulator and recently appointed broadband watchdog.
+It's always introducing new policies to make broadband services fairer and safer for customers.
 While it won’t take specific action based on one complaint, it regularly publishes the number of complaints it receives about each broadband provider.

 So if you’re unhappy with your broadband service and your provider hasn’t offered the right solution to the problem you’re experiencing, you can help hold them accountable in Ofcom’s quarterly complaints report.